Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The middle of the 1930s seems to have been the beginning of the end for combo production.
 Combos appear in Sheaffer's 1935 and 1936 catalogs but not in 1937.
 But “It ain’t over till it’s over,” as famed baseball catcher and philosophical wit Yogi Berra expressed it.
 He was talking about the way a baseball game can be won or lost on the final play, but his observation holds true for dual-use writing instruments, too.
 As recently as 2004, England's Conway Stewart produced a limited edition fountain pen/ballpoint pen combo based on its Churchill model:

 In terms of their collectibility, combos today seem somewhat underappreciated; few collectors seek them out.
 Given the large numbers of combos lying around (most but certainly not all produced by third-tier makers), there is definitely an opportunity to form a collection around these unusual writing instruments.

-The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
+The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 Some of the information about filler types was provided by Jon Rosenbaum.

 This article is also available as a chapter in The RichardsPens Guide to Fountain Pens, Volume 4, an ebook for your computer or mobile device.